Dtphelan1/buggy-class-react-app/README.md

 Before getting started on this projects, users will need the following applications installed:
 - Git, for cloning the repository;
-- Node/npm, for running the application.
+- Node/npm, for running the application; minimum version `Node v12`.

 ## Getting Started